Stand with Ukraine flag

 application/target

-Master and release branches is already tested, so you can skip tests and avoid installing docker as well.
+Note: Master and release branches are already tested, so you can skip tests and avoid installing Docker as well.

 Run all unit and integration tests: